 Summer is finally here and you are eager to go to the beach to get this glowing brown skin color.
-But what if you are pregnant and you cannot sit under the heat?
-Is using fake tans in this condition safe?
+But what if the sun heat harmful?
+Can I use the fake tans?
 Would it harm my baby?
 Or what can be the side effects?

 Fake tans are so common and popular that you can find them in any store and in every beauty salon.
 They are affordable and can be used at home.
-No need for a professional to apply them.
-As a pregnant woman you should be aware of their side effects before using them.
+No need for a professional to prescribe them.
+However, as a pregnant woman you should be aware of their side effects before using them.
 There are different types of fake tans:

-- Tanning pills: They are harmful and can pass through to your baby.
+Tanning pills: They are chemical pills and can pass through your bloodstream to your baby.
 They are banned in the US and UK.
 Keep away from them.

-- Tanning injections: They are harmful and still under testing.
+Tanning injections: They are harmful to pregnant women and still under testing.
 Do not use them.

-- Tanning cream or mousse: They contain a chemical ingredient called “Dihydroxyacetone” (DHA) which is a non-toxic chemical.
-You apply the cream on your external skin which contains the dead cells and interacts with the cream by producing a brown pigment called melanoidin.
-They are not absorbed by the skin and thus do not affect your baby.
-They are removed by time.
+Tanning cream or mousse: They contain a chemical ingredient called “Dihydroxyacetone” (DHA) which is a non-toxic chemical which interacts with your skin by producing a brown pigment called melanoidin.
+Till now, we do not know the absorbing level of the cream through the bloddstream and thus we recommend not to use it.

-- Tanning sprays: They have similar composition as the tanning creams.
-The only side effect is that you may inhale these chemicals while spraying your body.
+Tanning sprays: They have similar composition as the tanning creams.
+The main side effect is that you may inhale these chemicals while spraying your body.

 Enjoy your summer look!